 She grew fascinated by what she learned about the prehistoric days of Anthanos, especially the anthanians who lived during the Vegetative Eras, and she read voraciously on her personal notebook all the publications she could find about those aboriginal beings.
 She could trace her decision to become an anthropologist to that early reading.

-Then, in 458, when Spaceflight Command said they were looking for anthropologists to undergo spaceflight training to look for intelligent life on other planets, she decided to join, just as her new husband Bent did at the same time, because SpaceComm needed geologists, too.
+Then, in 458, when Spaceflight Command said they were looking for anthropologists to undergo spaceflight training to look for intelligent life on other planets, she decided to join, just as her new husband Bent had done four years earlier, because SpaceComm needed geologists, too.

 “C’mon, sleepyhead, time to get up.”
 A gentle hand joggled her shoulder.
 “We’ve got to be at SpaceComm headquarters at 687.1.0.”